programmer90000/linux-set-up-docs/installation.md

 ## Start Installtion

-When the boot menu appears, choose one of:
+When the boot menu appears, choose Install

-* Graphical Install (recommended for most users)

-* Install (text-based)

 Press Enter to begin